After some time, the system might give you a warning that your root partition is almost full.

 Then add the following lines:

-Close and save by pressing CTRL + x and from now on your system automatically clears the cache after each pacman update, removal or update.
+Close and save by pressing CTRL + x and from now on your system will automatically clear the cache after each pacman update, removal or update.